axemonkey/blog.clivemurray.com/src/posts/2015/clives-album-of-the-year-1997.md

 ghost_header_image: 1997aoty.jpg
 ---

-1997 was the year I first got a modem and discovered the Internet, a move that ended up providing me with a career but started with a £10/month [Demon](http://en.wikipedia.org/wiki/Demon_Internet) account and a 19.2kbps (it was supposed to be 28.8kbps but I think it was a bit fucked and it never once connected at that speed) modem.
+1997 was the year I first got a modem and discovered the Internet, a move that ended up providing me with a career but started with a £10/month [Demon](http://en.wikipedia.org/wiki/Demon_Internet) account and a 19.2kbps (it was supposed to be 28.8kbps but I think it was a bit broken and it never once connected at that speed) modem.

 [Mike Judge](http://en.wikipedia.org/wiki/Mike_Judge)'s [King of the Hill](http://en.wikipedia.org/wiki/King_of_the_hill) started, there were some [strange lights in the sky](http://en.wikipedia.org/wiki/Phoenix_Lights), [a load of idiots killed themselves](http://en.wikipedia.org/wiki/Heaven%27s_Gate_(cult)), the first [burials at space](http://en.wikipedia.org/wiki/Space_burial) took place, [Tony Blair](http://en.wikipedia.org/wiki/Tony_Blair), [WinNuke](http://en.wikipedia.org/wiki/WinNuke), [Harry Potter](http://en.wikipedia.org/wiki/Harry_Potter_and_the_Philosopher%27s_Stone), [Steve Jobs](http://en.wikipedia.org/wiki/Steve_Jobs) returned to Apple, [South Park](http://en.wikipedia.org/wiki/South_Park) premiered, there was [a car crash in Paris](http://en.wikipedia.org/wiki/Death_of_Diana,_Princess_of_Wales), [Cassini-Huygens](http://en.wikipedia.org/wiki/Cassini%E2%80%93Huygens) was launched and [Kyoto](http://en.wikipedia.org/wiki/Kyoto_Protocol) was signed.